Yi-Cheng0101/Yi-Cheng0101/content/posts/my-third-post.md

 ---
-title: "YI-CHENG HSIAO"
+title: "STUDENT CLUSTER COMPETITION"
 featured_image: '/images/IMG_1800.JPG'
-description: "The last theme you'll ever need.
-Maybe."
+description: ""
 ---
 Welcome to my blog with some of my work in progress.
 I've been working on this book idea.
 You can read some of the chapters below.